PIH/openmrs-config-pihemr/README.md

 ### Addresses and Address Hierarchy

-(Note that we haven't migrated all existing implementations to use this method, but that shouldn't stop up from configuring new implementations using this method)

 There are two parts to address configuration.

 First there is the Address Hierarchy module configuration, which manages the address hierarchy